-4.2.5 FIELD 5: Single or grouped policy or measure
+4.2.5.
+FIELD 5: Single or grouped policy or measure

 All PaMs have to be reported as single PaMs.
 If information on the impacts and costs (Annex IX Tables 2 to 5, with relevance to energy efficiency and RES PaMs, and Tables 2 and 3 of Annex XXIV of the Implementing Regulation (EU) 2020/1208, with relevance to GHG PaMs) is not available on the single policy level, but is available for a group of policies, it is possible to group single PaMs.
-In particular, for the estimation of the ex-ante GHG emission savings and the ex-post evaluation of PaMs, the possibility to group single PaMs around specific sectors (e.g. emission reduction in road transport) or sub-sector (e.g. emission reduction from light-duty vehicles) should be pursued with the aim of increasing the robustness of estimations and of improving consistency with GHG projections.
 In that case, the Member States need to select "Group" and add all the single PaMs that belong to that group.